CanonicalLtd/maas-docs/en/intro-concepts.md

 ### Deploying
 The node is in the process of deploying.
 See node action 'Deploy'.

+### Entering rescue mode
+The node is in the process of entering rescue mode.
+See node action 'Rescue mode'.

+### Exiting rescue mode
+The node is in the process of exiting rescue mode.
+See node action 'Exit rescue mode'.

 ### Failed Commissioning
 The node failed to commission.